|Letters to the Editor/Op-Edsemail@example.com|

 Submitting Op-Eds/Letters to the Editor

-Op-Eds and Letters to the Editor can be submitted to firstname.lastname@example.org or sent to the current Editorial Page Editors.
+Op-Eds and Letters to the Editor can be addressed to firstname.lastname@example.org or sent to the current Editorial Page Editors.
 Submitters should also include a (short) note explaining who they are, any relevant organizations they are representing and why they are submitting this piece.
 E.g.: “I am a freshman in LSA who is a member of the Exotic Fish Club.
 I have strong opinions about the threats posed to rare sharks by poaching.
 I would like this piece to be published as an Op-Ed.”
 Any additional context is welcome.

 Corrections Policy Excerpt: The Daily will make corrections when our work is inaccurate or poses imminent and/or serious physical harm to someone, judged per The Daily’s editors’ discretion.
 To request a correction, please email email@example.com with a link to the article, description of the issue and your contact information.